 The UK left the EU on the 31 January 2020 and there will be a transition period until the end of 2020.
-During the transition period current rules of trade, travel and business will continue to apply while the EU and UK continue to negotiate additional arrangements.
+During this period current rules of trade, travel and business will continue to apply while the EU and UK continue to negotiate additional arrangements.
 For more information visit gov.uk/transition

 GET READY FOR NEW RULES IN 2021